zhcmeng/smolagents/docs/source/conceptual_guides/intro_agents.md

 Then it can get more agentic.

 - If you use an LLM output to determine which function is run and with which arguments, that's tool calling.
-- If you use an LLM output to determine if you should keep iterating in a while loop, you get a multi-step agent.
+- If you use an LLM output to determine if you should keep iterating in a while loop, you have a multi-step agent.

 | Agency Level | Description | How that's called | Example Pattern |
 |-------------|-------------|-------------|-----------------|